SaintRyoh/rabbithole/README.md

 ```
 ln -s rabbithole ~/.config/awesome
 ```
+### Post Installation
-#### 4) Picom & settings.lua
+#### 4) Configuration
-You will also want to copy the configuration for picom and settings to their appropriate places.
+Next, you will need to copy the configuration for picom and Rabbithole's settings to their appropriate places.
 ```picom
 cp rabbithole/installer/picom.conf ~/.config/picom.conf
 ```